Oregon Inclusion Initiative

 To scale up, sustain, and coordinate evidence-based professional development and coaching efforts by supporting high-quality inclusion at the state and local levels.

-Ensure early care and education providers have the comprehensive supports and dialog needed to fully include children who experience disabilities in their programs.
+Ensure early care and education providers have the comprehensive supports and dialog needed to fully include all children in their programs, with acknowledgement and focus on addressing systemic inequities in access to services, particularly among children who identify as BIPOC, and/or experience disability.

 Implement evidence-based practices that have demonstrated positive child outcomes.